Restoring Function. Embracing Life.

 How to Diagnose?

-A physical examination and order of X-rays will be necessary to confirm the diagnosis, assess the type of fracture, and determine if there are any associated injuries.
+A physical examination to check stability, swelling and nerve function, and order of X-rays (which is first-line), and CT scan (for complex fracture patterns) will be necessary to confirm the diagnosis, assess the type of fracture, and determine if there are any associated injuries.

 Elbow Fractures Treatment Options